hohoCode/cgx/README.md

 NVCCFLAGS = $(OPT) -use_fast_math -I. -I$(CUDA_INSTALL_PATH)/include
 ```

 - The above four variables in MAKEFILE need to be updated according to your runnning enviroment.
-For example, the CUDA library install path ($CUDA_INSTALL_PATH) needs to be set to the corresponding path on your GPU machine; $OPT needs thrust library directory's path; so is the computing version of your GPUs (For example, Tesla K20 is 3.5 therfore it is -arch=compute_35); etc.
+For example, the CUDA library install path `CUDA_INSTALL_PATH` needs to be set to the corresponding path on your GPU machine; `OPT` needs thrust library directory's path; so is the computing version of your GPUs (For example, Tesla K20 is 3.5 therfore it is `-arch=compute_35`); etc.

 - In the main directory please compile the codes as below.
 Probably you will see lots of warnings please just ignore those as long as there are no errors.
 If errors that could probably be CUDA library related issues, please update your cuda driver and library to the latest version.
 ```